-The term is frequently heard with intriguing implications in movies and books, but what exactly is the definition of an "heir?"
-It's anyone who is entitled to inherit from the estate of someone who fails to leave a valid last will and testament or to create any other form of estate plan.
+The term "heir" is frequently heard with intriguing implications in movies and books, but what exactly is the definition?"
+It's anyone who is entitled to inherit from the estate of someone who fails to leave a valid last will and testament or to create any other form of an estate plan.

 Rules and Laws Defining Intestate Heirs

 Determining who is entitled to inherit comes down to each state's "intestacy" laws.
 Sometimes it's the state where the decedent lived that determines his heirs.
 Sometimes it's the state where his physical property was located at the time of his death, and to really complicate things, sometimes it's both.